davidseegert/loudness-leveler/readme.md

 | **Threshold*** | The internal threshold used at maximum 'Amount'. |

 ### Limiter & Output
-The final safety stage to prevent digital clipping and ensure 0dBFS compliance.
+A peak limiter to prevent digital clipping at the output stage.

 | Control | Description |
 | :--- | :--- |